 To review your application status, return to the Health Sciences (Nursing) Admissions Application site and sign into your account using the Sign In Button at the top right corner of the page with the credentials you created when you submitted your application.
 Once you’re signed in, select the application type of the application you started under Admissions on the right.
 You’ll see your submitted application under Your Applications – click on it to see actions required.

 Additional Program Information

 This is a national organization which supplements and complements the health occupations education curriculum.
 HOSA provides students in secondary, postsecondary and collegiate programs with opportunities to develop personal, leadership and career skills needed by healthcare providers.
 HOSA helps develop the total person, not just job-specific skills.
 The rapidly changing healthcare system needs workers who are technically skilled, people-oriented and capable of accepting leadership positions as a member of a team.
-Join now.
+Learn more.

 Academic Plan/Guided Pathway for Nursing Assistant

+To view and print an Academic Plan/Guided Pathway, double-click on the program title.
 For course descriptions, see the College Catalog.Academic Plans/Guided Pathways are recommended sequences of courses and prerequisites needed to complete your degree.
 It is a general suggestion for when to take your courses; it is not a course schedule.
 Students should meet with their advisors to make appropriate course selections.
 The Academic Plans/Guided Pathways listed below are for the current academic year.
 Students should consult with their advisors for plan requirements specific to their academic year.